noahgibbs/pixiurge/CONCEPTS.md

 Agent action, for instance.

-But in general, a player's UI actions will turn into queued actions in Demiurge, and Pixiurge is how that happens.
+But in general, a player's UI actions will turn into queued actions in Demiurge via several intermediate layers.

+## Pixiurge Conventions

+Demiurge leaves many things to the user's preferences.
+That's as it should be.
+Pixiurge makes some simplifying assumptions about how you'll use them.
+That's also as it should be.

+Here are some conventions Pixiurge requires:

+* A Player's account name is the same as the Demiurge body item name
+* The Demiurge starting location (often a tmx_location) is named "start location".
+You're permitted to use a "create" action to move the player if you want more variety.

+Pixiurge also assumes that a lot of your customization of the game world will be done in the Demiurge World Files.
+For instance, it's normal to handle on-login and on-creation actions with Demiurge actions in the World Files.

 ## Software Architecture

 The Demiurge engine runs inside a Ruby server which uses Websockets to talk to the connected browsers.
-This is the same server that also provides assets like maps, Javascript, graphics and sounds.
+This is usually the same server that also provides assets like maps, Javascript, graphics and sounds.

 The websockets are connected to a browser, which can send control information *to* the server and receives simulation and feedback information *from* the server.
-Pixiurge has its own simple JSON messages that it uses to communicate back and forth between browsers and the server.
+Pixiurge uses a simple JSON-over-websocket protocol that it uses to communicate back and forth between browsers and the server.

 A Demiurge engine knows how objects act -- it knows how often a particular Agent moves, or what it says.
 It does *not* know how they